abertschi/influence_compiler_flags_on_fuzzing/README.md

-Collaboration with Matthew Weingarten as part of semester project 2022 in the Automated Software Testing lecture, in Advanced Software Technologies group at ETH Zurich.
+Collaboration with Matthew Weingarten as part of semester project in Automated Software Testing, in Advanced Software Technologies group at ETH Zurich.

 Spring 2022, https://ast.ethz.ch/